You Have to See Brie Larson's Starry Look at 'Captain Marvel' Premiere

 Styled by Samantha McMillen, Larson turned heads in a custom Rodarte dress, which was created by Kate and Laura Mulleavy.
 The dress was emblazoned from top to bottom with sparkly eight-point stars, referencing the symbol adorned on her character's superhero suit in the film.

-For even more star power, Larson dazzled in starburst drop earrings from Sydney Evan and starburst and shooting starburst stud earrings from Graziela Gems.
+For even more star power, Larson dazzled in starburst drop earrings from Sydney Evan and starburst and shooting starburst stud earrings from Graziela Gems, along with star rings from APM Monaco.

 But that's not all...
 McMillen added even more sparkle by topping off Larson's look with sequined star heels, custom made by Jimmy Choo.